PinkDraconian/PXL-SoftwareEngineeringNotes/03 - Design Patterns.md

 ## Observer
 Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically
 - Loose coupling

+## State
+Allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+### Difference between state and strategy
+- Strategy: Not often changed in runtime
+- State: Delegate behaviour often changed at runtime